 “Sit up straight!”
-It’s not just an annoying thing our parents and teachers used to tell us—it’s actually good advice for our health.
-The term “posture” refers to the position in which we hold our bodies.
-We rely on our postural muscles to maintain balance, prevent the forces of gravity from pushing us forward, and move in ways that place the least strain on supporting muscles and ligaments. ((American Chiropractic Association.
-“Maintaining Good Posture.” https://acatoday.org/content/posture-power-how-to-correct-your-body-alignment.))
+How to improve posture isn’t just an annoying thing our parents and teachers taught us—it’s good for our health.
+The term posture refers to the position in which we hold our bodies.
+We rely on our postural muscles to maintain balance, prevent the forces of gravity from pushing us forward and move in ways that place the least strain on supporting muscles and ligaments.1

-Many of us spend our entire workday in a relatively static position, so it’s important that our bodies are positioned correctly.
-In this post, we highlight the benefits of correct posture and offer exercises to help you improve your posture at work.
+Many of us spend our entire workday in a relatively static position, so our bodies must be positioned correctly.
+Let’s review the benefits of good posture.
+We’ll also offer posture exercises to help you get fit and improve posture at work.

-Numerous factors can contribute to poor posture, including tight or weak muscles, stress, obesity, and wearing unsupportive shoes.
-Poor posture can lead to back pain, breathing problems, and headaches—and it can even impact mood. ((Harvard Health Publishing.
-“Posture and back health.”
-March 9, 2014. https://www.health.harvard.edu/pain/posture-and-back-health.
-Accessed: January 26, 2022))
+Numerous factors can contribute to poor posture, including tight or weak muscles, stress, obesity and wearing unsupportive shoes.
+Poor posture can lead to back and neck pain, breathing problems and headaches—and may even impact mood.2

-It’s important to recognize that posture can have a profound impact on your health and well-being, as well as your ability to thrive at work.
-Improving your posture may provide the following benefits:
+It’s important to recognize that good posture can profoundly impact your health, well-being and ability to thrive at work.
+Improvement may provide the following benefits of good posture:

 1. Increased Confidence

-Correcting your posture can impact the way you feel about yourself.
-One study found that students who held an upright, confident posture were much more likely to have confidence in their thinking—and performed better on math tests.
-Feeling more confident in your ideas at work will ultimately help you succeed.
+Correct posture can impact the way you feel about yourself.
+When you hold an upright, confident posture you’re more likely to have confidence in your thinking.3 Feeling more empowered in your ideas at work will ultimately help you succeed.

 2. More Energy

-Poor posture can negatively affect energy levels, resulting in fatigue.
-Practicing good body alignment may help you remain focused and energized at work.
-Whether you’re delivering packages or caring for patients, correct posture can allow you to power through the day more easily.
+Poor body alignment can negatively affect energy levels, resulting in fatigue.
+Practicing proper posture may help you remain focused and energized at work.4 Whether you’re delivering packages or caring for patients, correct posture can allow you to power through the day more easily.

 3. Greater Self-Esteem and Better Mood

-In addition to giving you more energy, better posture can also reduce depressive feelings and improve your self-esteem and mood.
-Feeling good about your professional life often starts with feeling positive about yourself.
+In addition to giving you more energy, the benefits of good posture can also include improving your self-esteem and mood.5 Feeling good about your professional life often starts with feeling positive about yourself.

 4. Easier Breathing

-When the body is aligned correctly, it’s easier to breathe.
-Slouching can reduce lung capacity, leading to shortness of breath.
+One of the benefits of good posture is that it becomes easier to breathe.6 Slouching can reduce lung capacity, leading to shortness of breath.
 Having difficulty breathing can impact your ability to do your best work.
 To breathe more life into your lungs and career, try altering your posture.

 5. Less Frequent Headaches

-Bad posture creates tension in the upper back, neck, and shoulders, leading to headaches that manifest as throbbing pain in the base of the skull and sometimes the forehead.
-Headaches are no fun, so this is an incentive to have good posture.
+Bad posture creates tension in the upper back, neck and shoulders, leading to headaches that manifest as throbbing pain in the base of the skull and sometimes the forehead.7 Headaches are no fun, so this is an incentive to learn how to improve posture.

 6. Reduced Risk of Injury

-Proper posture can help you avoid injury, especially to your back, shoulders, arms, and wrists.
-One of the most common reasons people see a doctor or miss days of work is back pain.
-It’s particularly important to have good standing posture, as standing for long periods of time is associated with short-term adverse health issues, such as back pain, fatigue, and leg cramps.
+Another one of the benefits of good posture is injury prevention, especially to your back, shoulders, arms and wrists.
+One of the most common reasons people see a doctor or seek emergency care is back pain.8 It’s important to have good standing posture, as standing for long periods with restricted body positions, for example, while working, can create short-term adverse health issues.9

 7. Boosted Productivity

-Research shows that posture impacts productivity.
-If you’re in pain, injured, or fatigued, or if you lack self-confidence, you will likely have trouble staying focused and productive at work.
-Because improving your posture can positively impact your mental and physical health, it enables you to be a more productive member of the team.
+Research shows that posture impacts productivity.10 If you’re in pain, injured or fatigued, or lack self-confidence, you will likely have trouble staying focused and productive at work.
+Since good posture can positively impact your mental and physical health, it enables you to be a more productive team member.

-By staying active, maintaining a healthy weight, being mindful of body positioning, and adding strengthening exercises to your routine, you can improve your posture.
+Staying active, maintaining a healthy weight, being mindful of body positioning and adding strengthening exercises to your routine can improve posture.

-Below, we illustrate ways to correct your posture in various work environments, to help foster a healthier mind-body connection that supports productivity..
+Below, we illustrate how to improve posture in various work environments to help foster a healthier mind-body connection that supports productivity.

 If You Sit at a Desk All Day

-People who work desk jobs may also have an increased risk of health problems from being too sedentary, so be sure to balance your sitting time with regular exercise.
+People who work desk jobs may also have an increased risk of health problems from being too sedentary, so be sure to balance your sitting time with regular exercise.12

-Try the exercises below, which you can do even at your desk, to improve your sitting posture.
+Try the exercises below, which you can do at your desk, to improve posture while sitting.

-1. Chin tucks: You can do this exercise at your desk.
-It helps relieve neck pain while also improving the neck’s strength, flexibility, and function.
+Chin tucks: You can do this exercise at your desk.
+It helps relieve neck pain while improving the neck’s strength, flexibility and function.

 - Sit upright and look straight ahead.